bigalnz/test_fft/README.md

   --scan                Scan for frequencies in first 3sec --no-use-gps          Set this flag to not use GPS module --radio [{rtl,airspy}]
                         type of radio to be used (default: rtl), ignored if reading samples from disk.
+Airspy has max sample rate of 768000.
+Needs to be used with -s 768000.

 Sampling:
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE